astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 4. Choose an Amazon EC2 region to use, then write down the code of this server for the next step.
 Refer to [Amazon's list of available regions and servers](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) to determine which server best fits your needs.

-5. Open your Airflow Deployment in the Astronomer UI and go to the **Variables** tab, then add the following Environment Variables using the **+Add** button:
+5. Open your Airflow Deployment in the Astronomer UI and go to the **Variables** tab.
+Then, add the following Environment Variables using the **+Add** button:

    ```
    AIRFLOW__SMTP__SMTP_HOST=<your-smtp-host>